maurosoria/dirsearch/native/README.md

 - `NativeHttpEngine` for batch HTTP GET requests using `reqwest` and `tokio`.
 - `scan_http(...)` as the compatibility entrypoint backed by a cached engine.

+The module also exposes `__version__`.
+The Python request and wordlist backends require an exact version match so a stale compiled extension fails with a rebuild instruction instead of silently using an older native contract.

 `NativeHttpEngine` keeps its Tokio runtime and HTTP clients alive across multiple batches and supports cooperative cancellation.
 Its `scan(...)` method also evaluates the cheap legacy status/size filters and the